 Prof. Dr. Lisbeth Zimmermann (Principal Investigator)

 Since 2022 Professor Dr. Lisbeth Zimmermann is Professor of International Institutions and Peace Processes at Goethe University.
 Previously, she held the Chair of International Relations at Zeppelin University (2018-2022).
-Her research focuses on current challenges of a multilateral world order, international organizations, international norms, democracy and rule of law promotion, and peacebuilding.
+Her research focuses on current challenges of a multilateral world order, international organizations, international norms, and peacebuilding.

 Lisbeth Zimmermann studied political science at the Freie Universität Berlin with a scholarship from the German National Academic Foundation (2002-2007).
 In November 2012, she was awarded a PhD at TU Darmstadt.
 Lisbeth Zimmermann worked as a Post-doc in the context of the Cluster of Excellence “Formation of Normative Orders” (2012-2015) and as a senior researcher at the Peace Research Institute Frankfurt (2015-2018).
 Fellowships as a visiting researcher took her, among others, to the Elliott School of International Affairs at George Washington University in Washington, D.C.
 (2011) and to the Department of Political and Social Sciences at the European University Institute in Florence (2015).
-Since 2022 she is the Principal Investigator of the farrio project.
+Since 2022, she has been the Principal Investigator of the Farrio project.

-Within the farrio project, Lisbeth Zimmermann is responsible for project management and the project’s research design.
-She also focuses on far-right networks and their effects in the field of international women’s rights.
+Within the FARRIO project, Lisbeth Zimmermann is responsible for project management, the project’s research design, and transnational networks.

 Dr. Alexandros Tokhi (Post-Doc Researcher)